whyscream/dspam-milter/README.rst

 Installation
 ============

-To install, simply run ''python setup.py install'' in the distibution root.
+To install, simply run ``python setup.py install`` in the distibution root.

 License
 =======